SoftwareHeritage/swh-docs/docs/architecture/overview.rst

 First of all, the archive website and API, also known as :ref:`swh-web <swh-web>`, is the main entry point of the archive.

 This is the component that serves https://archive.softwareheritage.org/, which is the window into the entire archive, as it provides access to it through a web browser or the HTTP API.

-It does so by querying most of the internal APIs of |swh|: the Data Storage (to display source code repositories and their content), the Scheduler (to allow manual scheduling of loader tasks through the `Save Code Now <https://archive.softwareheritage.org/save/>`_ feature), and many of the other services we will see below.
+It does so by querying most of the internal APIs of |swh|: the Data Storage (to display source code repositories and their content), the Scheduler (to allow manual scheduling of loader tasks through the :swh_web:`Save Code Now <save/>` feature), and many of the other services we will see below.

 Internal data mining
 ^^^^^^^^^^^^^^^^^^^^